willcliffy/keeptorch/README.md

         - This is where actual Kubernetes work begins
     - Deploy Dockerhub image to Kubernetes cluster
         - `kubectl apply -n keeptorch -f _kubernetes`
+        - Deployment might take a few minutes.
+Use `kubectl get`/`kubectl describe` to begin debugging if there are issues.

+3. Bonus: Next Steps
     - Configure ingress/service
-        - TODO
+        - The `yml` files in `_kubernetes/base` will configure a basic Kubernetes Service of type LoadBalancer.
+Exposing an application through Services is acceptable for small projects and setup, but production-level code should be behind `Ingresses` which point to the underlying service.
+        - This is beyond the scope of this repo, and left for the reader to research

-3. Bonus: Configure DNS
+    - Configure DNS
         - steps may vary depending on where you purchased and how you configure your domain.
-    - Get Ingress public IP.
+        - Get Service/Ingress public IP.
 This is what you'll want to route traffic to.
-    - I have a domain registered through Amazon's Route53
+        - I have a domain registered through Amazon's Route53, and another through Freenom
             - `todo` - steps to hook up a route53 domain